 This may not be as "clean" as you desire; after all, it adds an extra step to your certificate preparation.
 It is easier, however, than manually going through the merged file and looking at each middle initial yourself.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (9629) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (9629) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Conditionally Adding a Period in a Mail Merge.

 Author Bio